-The capital investment set out in this report was approved at Full Council in February 2020
+The capital investment in the Communities Capital Fund was approved at Full Council in February 2020.

 4.2 Procurement/Contractual/Council Contract Procedure Rules Implications

 There are no significant implications for this category.
 However, any commercial opportunities will follow the Council's Contract Procedure Rules and contractual regulations as per existing policies.